-- 4.1 The recommended grants from Round 33 of the panel total £43,449. - 4.2 The PCC has committed to awarding multi-year funding, where an organisation applies, which is subject to Suffolk Community Foundation's due diligence checks and review by the panel prior to the award of funding in year 2. - 4.3 There was one recommended applicant for a 2-year grant agreement.
-Therefore, there is an additional £15,000 recommended to be awarded in Year Two, which will be allocated from the 2024/25 PCC Fund budget.
-This can be viewed at Appendix A.
+- 4.1 The recommended grants from Round 35 of the panel total £26,521. - 4.2 The PCC has committed to awarding multi-year funding, where an organisation applies, which is subject to Suffolk Community Foundation's due diligence checks and review by the panel prior to the award of funding in year 2. - 4.3 At the December panel, there were no successful multi-year applicants.